Codimension one foliations with Bott-Morse singularities II: Bott-Morse foliations on -manifolds

 \subsection{Non-isolated saddle}

-Now we study the possible pictures of a non-isolated saddle $N_0$ at the common boundary of two basins $\mathcal C(N_j,\fa), j=1, 2$.
-We first have a result about the boundary of the basin of a non-isolated center in pairing with a non-isolated saddle.
+Now we study the possible pairings of a non-isolated saddle $N_0$ at the common boundary of two basins $\mathcal C(N_j,\fa), j=1, 2$ of a closed Bott-Morse foliation $\fa$ on a closed $3$-dimensional manifold $M$.
+We first have a result about the boundary of the basin of a non-isolated center paired with a non-isolated saddle.

 \begin{Lemma} Assume $\fa$ satisfies the inequality $c(\fa) > s(\fa)$.
-Let $N\subset \sing(\fa)$ be a one-dimensional center-type component which is in pairing with some one-dimensional saddle type component $N_0$.
+Let $N\subset \sing(\fa)$ be a one-dimensional center-type component which is paired with some one-dimensional saddle type component $N_0$.
 Then $\partial\mathcal C(N, \fa)$ is homeomorphic to a torus or to the union of two tori intersecting along a common circle which is a parallel. \end{Lemma}

 The pairings in Figure~\ref{Figure:dimensiontwo} illustrate both possibilities in this lemma.